Project 0: Digital Painting - Spring 2026

 For this project, you are provided with the skeleton .h and .cpp files, a sample driver, and the output of driver program:

-• checkers.h - The interface for the Checkers class.
+• art.h - The interface for all Random and Art classes.

-• checkers.cpp - The skeleton for the class implementation.
+• art.cpp - The skeleton for the Art class implementation.

 • driver.cpp - The sample driver/test program.